-Criteria JORC Code explanation Project Description SRK recommend that additional density sampling is completed during future drilling programmes to increase confidence levels in modelled density.
-Notably, the current density samples within the oxide domain are considered by G&M to mainly represent the higher-density more competent lithologies and not the lower-density more friable material and this means that the current average density estimates for the oxide may be slightly overestimated.
-For future density sampling programs, the Company should consider alternative sampling techniques for the oxide material, for example utilising the trench outcrops to take larger in-situ density samples.
-Given the above, SRK notes that the oxide domain has an elevated level of uncertainty with respect to density, particularly when compared with the transition and fresh mineralisation domains.
-However, the overall contribution of the oxide material to the total Mineral Resource Statement is small (<1%) and therefore the overall significance is low.
-Classification The basis for the classification of the Mineral Resources into varying confidence categories.
+Criteria JORC Code explanation Project Description Classification The basis for the classification of the Mineral Resources into varying confidence categories.
 Whether appropriate account has been taken of all relevant factor (i.e. relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
-The following guidelines apply to SRK's classification: Inferred Mineral Resources are in domains that display reasonable to low geological confidence, where blocks are typically within 100-120 m of sample data.
+The following guidelines apply to SRK's classification: Indicated Mineral Resources are where SRK has a reasonable level of confidence in the geological interpretation and grade continuity, within relatively well drilled areas of the model with 60m coverage or better, limited to the transition and fresh mineralisation domains.
+Inferred Mineral Resources are in domains that display reasonable to low geological confidence, where blocks are typically within 100-120 m of sample data.
 These areas require support from targeted infill drilling to improve the quality of the local block grades and geological interpretation before they can be used for long term mine planning.
 This classification was prepared by, and reflects the views of, the Competent Person.
-Whether the result appropriately reflects the Competent Person's view of the deposit.
-Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
-SRK is not aware of any previous audits or reviews

-Criteria JORC Code explanation Project Description Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
+Audits or reviews Whether the result appropriately reflects the Competent Person's view of the deposit.
+The results of any audits or reviews of Mineral Resource estimates.
+SRK is not aware of any previous audits or reviews Discussion of relative accuracy/ confidence estimates.
+Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
-The Hawiah deposit is a mainly underground target at a relatively early stage of drilling and sampling.
-Targeted infill drilling is required to improve the quality of the local block grades and geological interpretation before being suitable for use for long term mine planning.
+The Hawiah deposit is an Advanced Exploration Property that is predominantly an underground target however with open-pit potential in certain thicker and higher-grade areas nearer to surface.
+The Project is at a moderate stage of exploration and geological understanding, particularly within better drilled areas.
+In areas of wider spaced drilling and increased geological uncertainty, notably at depth and in the oxide zone, additional targeted infill is required to improve geological confidence and quality of the local block estimates before these areas are considered suitable for use for long-term mine planning.
 Areas of lower geological confidence will require more drilling and verification work and may be subject to further revision in the future.